Horsemen of Apocalypse: Hulk

-After a battle with the X-Men in their mansion, Hulk is taken by Apocalypse and becomes the new incarnation of War, being supplied with weaponry and a helmet that shields Hulk from his father's abusive and severely distracting spirit.
-Apocalypse set Hulk against the Juggernaut to test the latter's strength.
-Hulk was able to stop and overcome the Juggernaut, after being empowered by energy from Franklin Richards' "Heroes Reborn" pocket universe.
-He likewise overloaded the Absorbing Man, but came to his senses after he had injured his friend Rick Jones.
+After a battle with the X-Men in their mansion, the Hulk is taken by Apocalypse and becomes the new incarnation of War.
+Apocalypse sets the Hulk against the Juggernaut to test the latter's strength.
+The Hulk overcomes the Juggernaut after being empowered by energy from Franklin Richards's "Heroes Reborn" pocket universe.
+He likewise overloads Absorbing Man, but comes to his senses after injuring Rick Jones.

 Second incarnation

 The Twelve

 Second incarnation of the Four Horsemen: War (Deathbird), Pestilence (Caliban) and Famine (Ahab).
 Panel from X-Men #97.
 Pencils by Alan Davis.

-During "The Twelve" saga, Apocalypse selected a new group of Horsemen to collect the chosen mutants written in Destiny's Diary.
-This new group featured the cybernetic mutant Ahab as Famine, the Shi'ar Deathbird as War, and the Morlock, Caliban, this time as Pestilence.
-As the Horseman of Death, Apocalypse had abducted Wolverine and replaced him with a Skrull to prevent his absence being noted.
-Apocalypse then pitted Wolverine against Sabretooth.
-The winner of the battle would become his Horseman of Death.
-Believing himself a better candidate to overcome the programming, Wolverine defeats Sabretooth, and Apocalypse strips the adamantium from the latter and bonds it to Wolverine's skeleton.
-As Death, Wolverine was sent to destroy the Mannites, a group of artificially-created children, since Apocalypse believed that their presence was a threat to the mutant's existence.
-He partially destroys a captured Bastion and then attempt to kill the children, but one of the Mannites, Nina was able to request the assistance of the X-Men and after a brief battle, Death kills his Skrull imposter.
+During "The Twelve" saga, Apocalypse selects a new group of Horsemen to collect the chosen mutants written in Destiny's diary.
+This group consists of Ahab as Famine, Deathbird as War, Caliban as Pestilence, and Wolverine as Death.

-When Death captured Mikhail Rasputin and failed to teleport out with him, he was chased into the Morlock Tunnels by the X-Men.
-He battled them and regained his memory, thanks to the efforts of Jubilee, Shadowcat, Archangel, and Psylocke.
-The rest of the Horsemen are teleported to another dimension by Mikhail.
+When Death captures Mikhail Rasputin and fails to teleport out with him, he is chased into the Morlock tunnels by the X-Men.
+He battles them and regains his memory thanks to the efforts of Jubilee, Shadowcat, Archangel, and Psylocke.
+The rest of the Horsemen are teleported to another dimension by Rasputin.